HigherOrderCO/Bend/GUIDE.md

 ![bsort](https://upload.wikimedia.org/wikipedia/commons/thumb/b/bd/BitonicSort1.svg/1686px-BitonicSort1.svg.png)

-It can be implemented in CUDA by using mutable arrays and synchronization primitives to ensure safe concurrent access.
+In CUDA, this can be implemented by using mutable arrays and synchronization primitives.
 This is well known.
 What is less known is that it can also be implemented as a series of *immutable tree rotations*, with pattern-matching and recursion.
-Don't bother trying to understand it, but, for completion's sake, here's the code:
+Don't bother trying to understand it, but, here's the code:

 ```python
 def gen(d, x):